-Depending on the circumstances involved, surviving family members may be entitled to compensation when a fatal accident occurs.
-The main purpose for filing a work death claim is to receive death benefits to compensate for a loss of financial support from the deceased employee.
-Oftentimes, claims can be filed by:
+When a fatal accident occurs, surviving family members may be entitled to compensation, depending on the circumstances.
+The primary reason for filing a work-related death claim is to receive death benefits to compensate for the loss of the deceased employee’s financial support.
+Typically, claims can be made by:

 - Close relatives who lived with the individual or depended on their financial support

-A worker death claim is usually filed by immediate family members of a deceased worker typically file a claim with the assistance of an attorney.
-Dependents 18 years of age and under are almost always included when such claims are filed.
-In some instances, children 18 to 25 may be included if they are going to school or completing a vocational program.
-Regardless of income availability, spouses are usually assumed to be dependents.
-With other family members, specific circumstances may be taken into consideration to determine who can be part of a claim.
+The immediate family members of a deceased worker typically file a claim with the assistance of an attorney.
+Dependents younger than 18 years old are almost always included in such claims.
+In some cases, children aged 18 to 25 who are enrolled in school or completing a vocational program may be included.
+Regardless of available income, spouses are typically considered dependents.
+Regarding other family members, particular circumstances may determine who can be included in a claim.

 Slips and falls, contact with an object or piece of equipment, getting caught in or in-between machinery, exposure to hazardous materials that may result in conditions such as chemical phenomena that could contribute to fatal health problems, and fires and explosions are among the common causes of work-related fatalities.
 It’s often injuries of this nature that result in worker death claims being filed.
 But death benefits aren’t limited to random workplace accidents.

 Death benefits may be awarded because certain work-related conditions contributed to an illness that eventually led to death.
 For instance, long-term exposure to asbestos may have contributed to respiratory illnesses and cancer.
 Even if the death occurs years later, it may be possible to trace the source of exposure back to certain work environments.